-WHEREAS, House Joint Resolution No. 26 requested an interim legislative study to examine diversion of mentally ill adults from the justice system and House Joint Resolution No. 50 requested an interim legislative study to examine county precommitment costs related to involuntary commitment proceedings; and mentally ill adults from the justice system to appropriate treatment; and
+WHEREAS, the 2007 Legislature passed House Joint Resolution No. 26, requesting an interim legislative study to examine diversion of mentally ill adults from the justice system, and House Joint Resolution No. 50, requesting an interim legislative study to examine county precommitment costs related to involuntary commitment proceedings; and